 “I think a lot of designers can get really into the look and feel of the product right from the start, but ultimately, it has to help the user solve their problem.
 It shouldn’t be a solution looking for a problem, the design has to stem from the problem.”

-Most importantly: Talk to your users!
+Most important: Talk to your users!
 User research can take many forms, from focus groups to prototype testing to surveys and more.
 Your goal at this stage with user research is to dig into potential problems and solutions.
 Then you can identify which problems are most relevant to your audience, and validate the solutions you’re working on for them.

 Step 2: Define the essential elements of your product

 Once you’re confident you’ve uncovered a genuine problem and a relevant solution, it’s time to create the “bones” of your product.
+You’ll define two key architectural elements:

 “Think about your site architecture from the UX side.
 How are users navigating through your app?
 And then the same thing for the data side.
 You want to keep your data organized.